dragon96/dragon96.github.io/_posts/content/strogatz5.md

 An **attracting** point is an $x$ such that for points sufficiently close to $x^\star$, the phase portrait eventually converges at $x^\star$ as $t\to \infty$.
 A **Lyapunov stable** point is an $x^\prime$ such that for points near $x^\prime$ stay close to $x^\prime$ for all time.

-It's pretty easy to come up with examples that satisfy both stability conditions or neither stability conditions.
+It’s pretty easy to come up with examples that satisfy both stability conditions or neither stability conditions.
 A example of a Lyapunov, but not attracting, stable point is the system

 $$\dot{x} = 0, \\\dot{y} = -y.$$